If you want to access your Nintendo Switch games on your laptop, follow these easy steps.

 i) For HDTV/Monitor first unplug your PC’s HDMI/VGA cable which has a Nintendo Switch game capture device connected to it now and never use the reverse method ever again.

-ii) For External Or Wired Monitor (For example you are using an older monitor that does not have any sort of USB port or DVI rather than HDMI, VGA).
-When needed unplug the Dual USB connector from both sides at the back of the video capturing Device for either HDTV, USB, or VGA monitor mode.
-Then enable the “Disable” box in Game Settings > System Setting connect both devices again and select the same desired connection scheme that you were using at step 5A.
+ii) For External Or Wired Monitor (For example you are using an older monitor that does not have any sort of USB port or DVI rather than HDMI, or VGA).
+When needed unplug the Dual USB connector from both sides at the back of the video-capturing Device for either HDTV, USB, or VGA monitor mode.
+Then enable the “Disable” box in Game Settings > System Setting connect both devices again and select the same desired connection scheme that you were using in step 5A.

 Display Switch on a Laptop with the HDMI Input Port